jimjag/telaen/README.md

 - Language support
 - Themes support
 - Search in messages
-- Personalized order messages
+- Personalized ordering of messages
 - Personal preferences
-- Send HTML e-mails
+- HTML e-mail support (read/write)
 - Quota Limit
 - Auto population of SPAM folder for tagged SPAM messages

 ## Localization

 PHPMailer defaults to English, but supports other language and UI themes (or 'skins').

 ## Documentation